 For students who are admitted, the Clinton School MPS program begins with a weeklong orientation in mid-August.
 All incoming MPS students are required to attend orientation.
 Classes generally begin in the week following orientation.

 The MPS is an in-person full-time degree, based in Little Rock, Ark., featuring classroom education and three required field service projects (domestic and international).
-The Clinton School Online program, designed for mid-career professionals with significant public service experience, is a distance program, entirely formatted through online courses, with one required Capstone project.
+The Clinton School Online program, designed for professionals with significant public service experience, is a distance program, entirely formatted through online courses, with one required Capstone project.

 The Clinton School Speaker Series not only enhances the education of Clinton School students, but also provides a venue for the public to engage in intellectual discussions on the issues of the day.